Re-Roll: This Week’s Tabletop Game News for the Week Ending February 21, 2020

 Finally, here’s what the GeekDads played this week:

-- Jonathan Liu played The Boy Who Cried Wolf, Cities: Skylines, Clank!
+- Jonathan Liu played Adventure Land, Unlocking Insanity, Clank!
 In!
 Space!
-Cyber Station 11, Hunker, Inuit: The Snow Folk, Root: The Underworld Expansion, Succulent, Tumble Town, and Skulls of Sedlec.
+Cyber Station 11, Dungeon Academy, Dungeon Drop, Root: The Underworld Expansion, Santa Monica, Toy Story: Obstacles & Adventures, and Skulls of Sedlec.

-- Robin Brooks played Warhammer Underworlds: Beastgrave, Go Nuts for Donuts (our featured image this week), Cactus Town, and Rhino Hero.
+- Paul Benson played Bees: The Secret Kingdom, Flick of Faith, Cryptid, and Abomination: Heir to Frankenstein.

+- Greg Howley played Quiddler, Dominion, Point Salad, Punderdome, and Sentinels of the Multiverse.

 Advertisements